haskell/cabal/doc/cabal-project.rst

 Starting with Cabal 2.4, there is now a stanza ``source-repository-package`` for specifying remote packages from a version control system that cabal should consider during package retrieval.
-This allows sharing of packages across different projects.
+This allows use of a remote package in version control, rather than looking for a package in Hackage.

 .. code-block:: cabal